-oes.
-The low heat is important, because you don’t want the cauliflower to cook too quickly and get mushy.
-You want the cauliflower firm, and the sweet potatoes perfectly soft.
-So don’t try to speed up the process.
+The low heat is also important, because you don’t want the cauliflower to cook too quickly and get mushy.
+The cauliflower should be firm, and the sweet potatoes perfectly soft.
+So, don’t try to speed up the process.

-You do not need high fat count milk, as other recipes dictate.
-Instead, opt for low-fat coconut milk.
-This soup has 8 plus servings, so the amount of fat is minimal if you are concerned about calories.
-Actually, coconut milk contains 50% of your daily Vitamin B12 needs (good news for vegans, since most B12 is found in animal products).
-1/4 cup of Low fat coconut milk has only 4 calories compared to full fat count milk with 140 calories.
-Low-fat coconut milk also only contains 4 grams of fat for 1/4 cup compared to 10 grams in full fat count milk.
-The amount in one serving of soup is so minimal, you don’t need to worry.
+Furthermore, 1/4 cup of Low fat coconut milk has only 4 calories compared to full fat count milk with 140 calories.
+Low-fat coconut milk also only contains 4 grams of fat for 1/4 cup compared to 10 grams in full fat coconut milk.

 - 2 cups dry uncooked Brown or Green Lentils, rinsed